Top-Five Tips to Help You Land the Job of Your Dreams

-My name is Bryan Shaw, and I’m the Marketing Director for two companies, STS Aviation Group and STS Technical Services.
-Both operate in the staffing industry and focus on recruitment process outsourcing for major aerospace & manufacturing clients.
+My name is Bryan Shaw, and I am the Marketing Director for two companies, STS Aviation Group and STS Technical Group.
+Both have business units that operate in the staffing industry and focus on recruitment process outsourcing for major aerospace, manufacturing, industrial and defense clients.
 There’s a lot that goes into my role at STS, but the part that’s relevant to my “expert” claim has to do with the time and effort I expel promoting jobs and finding quality candidates using a myriad of online tools.

 Now that you know a little about me and what it is that I do, let me borrow your time for the next few minutes while I show you five surefire ways to help you land the job you’ve always wanted.
 Here goes…